Peter Leeds: USO tours

 Leeds accompanied Bob Hope on 14 international USO (United Service Organizations) tours.

 Voice work

-Leeds also did voices for animated television and film, including The Nine Lives of Fritz the Cat, Hong Kong Phooey, The New Yogi Bear Show, The Dukes, Challenge of the GoBots, CBS Storybreak, and The Jetsons.
+Leeds also did voices for animated television and film, including The Nine Lives of Fritz the Cat, Hong Kong Phooey, The New Yogi Bear Show, The Dukes, Challenge of the GoBots, CBS Storybreak, The Jetsons and was the narrator of The Quick Draw McGraw Show.
 He was also on the CBS radio program, The Stan Freberg Show along with Daws Butler and June Foray.

 Broadway

 Leeds appeared on Broadway in the first cast of Sugar Babies along with Mickey Rooney and Ann Miller in 1979.

-Personal life
+Personal life and death

 Leeds and his wife of 34 years, Pat Leeds, had a son, Dr. Michael Leeds.
-Leeds died of cancer at the age of 79, on November 12, 1996 in Los Angeles, California.
+Leeds died of cancer at the age of 79, on November 12, 1996, in Los Angeles, California.

 American Federation of Television and Radio Artists

 During the 1970s, Leeds spent five years as the president of the Los Angeles chapter of the American Federation of Television and Radio Artists (AFTRA).
 He later served on the actors' union's national and local Board of Directors.
 In 1992, AFTRA repaid his many years of service with its highest honor, the Gold Card.
 Leeds later served on the Board of Governors for the Academy of Television Arts & Sciences.